-4 The Civil Clause: history and present
+3 The Civil Clause: history and present

-The Civil Clause was created from the experience of the connection of science with military and it's consequences in World War II, as a committment to perform research only for civil, non-military and peaceful purposes.
-In Germany the Civil Clause goes back to the founding of the Technical University of Berlin [20] in 1946 An overview of existing Civil Clauses in Germany is given in Ref.
-[21], a review of the experiences and future challenges is given in Ref.
-[22].
-The Science Council of Japan declared in 1950, its commitment to never become engaged in scientific research for military purposes [4].
+The Civil Clause in Germany was created from the experience of the connection of science and scientists with military and it's consequences in World War II, as a commitment to perform research only for civil, non-military and peaceful purposes.
+In Germany the Civil Clause goes back to the founding of the Technical University of Berlin [4] in 1946.
+An overview of existing Civil Clauses in Germany is given in Ref.
+[22], a writeup of a lecture series on civil clause is given in Ref.
+[23].
+The Science Council of Japan declared in 1950, its commitment to never become engaged in scientific research for military purposes [5].

-4.1 Some historical remarks on science in Germany.
-Author: M. Walker, John Bigelow Professor of History Union College, Schenectady, NY USA, M. Renneberg
+3.1 Some historical remarks on science in Germany.
+Author: M. Walker, John Bigelow Professor of History, Union College, Schenectady, NY USA, M. Renneberg